 Experiencing the incredible Costa Rican coffee in San Jose is an absolute must.
 Grabbing a coffee to-go at the Central Market is one thing, but it’s an entirely different experience to enjoy a coffee tour at one of the fantastic coffee farms in Costa Rica.

-Doka Estate is one of Costa Rica’s largest coffee plantations, located in the central valley of Costa Rica.
+Doka Estate is one of Costa Rica’s largest coffee plantations in the central valley of Costa Rica.
 It welcomes guests from all over the world to learn about the plantation’s production.

-The guided tour includes information on harvesting times of the fruit, the type of crop, its characteristics, methods of crop protection, and how all these elements are combined to get a cup of high-quality coffee known worldwide for its full-bodied, savory flavors.
+The guided tour includes information on the harvesting times of the fruit, the type of crop, its characteristics, crop protection methods, and how all these elements are combined to get a cup of high-quality coffee known worldwide for its full-bodied, savory flavors.

 Guests will learn about each stage (separation of qualities, peeling, fermentation tanks, and drying off the beans) and the incredible team that works simultaneously to create coffee for the world to enjoy.